-The Biocolor Cell-APOPercentage™ Apoptosis Assay is a detection and MEASUREMENT system which allows the user to monitor the incidence of apoptosis (programmed cell death) in mammalian, anchorage dependent cells during in vitro culture.
+The Biocolor Cell-APOPercentage™ Apoptosis Assay is a detection and measurement system which allows the user to monitor the occurrence of apoptosis in mammalian, anchorage-dependent cells during in vitro culture.

-The assay uses a dye that is selectively imported by cells undergoing apoptosis.
+The assay uses a dye that is selectively imported by cells that are undergoing apoptosis.
 Necrotic cells cannot retain the dye and therefore are not stained.
-The dye that accumulates in 30 minutes within labeled cells is released into solution.
-The concentration of released, intracellular dye is measured using a microplate colorimeter.

 Videos on how the Apoptosis Assay Works

 Established cell lines are suitable.
 Cells should be anchorage-dependent.
 In order to enhance attachment cells exposed to toxic agents may be grown in gelatin.

 Apoptosis assays are widely available, each based on a different stage of the apoptotic process.
 In some cases apoptosis can be induced without detectable DNA degradation and caspase activity may be reduced at late stage apoptosis.
 Therefore, running two different apoptosis detection methods simultaneously is recommended to confirm that cell death is occurring due to apoptosis.
 The Cell-APOPercentage Apoptosis Assay can be used on its own or alongside other apoptosis detection assays, such as a caspase activity assay, a tunnel assay (based on DNA fragmentation) or an annexin-V assay (based on binding of Annexin V to phosphatidyl serine that has translocated to the outside of the cell membrane during apoptosis).